Adolphus8/Lecture_Resources/README.md

 # Lecture Resources
 Welcome!

 This repository serves as an archive to all notes and relevant resources to talks/lectures given in the past.
 This is free to anyone who wishes to look at what has been presented previously.

+Enjoy! :)

 ## COSSANTHON 2020: